The Personality Type To Avoid Dating At All Costs

 Advertisement

+"Avoid gaslighting in your relationship," is simple relationship advice.
+But do you know what gaslighting even is?
 It is all about lying.
 It is about convincing one partner they are wrong or crazy.
-It happens all the time in controlling relationships, relationships where someone is having an affair, and in addiction/alcoholism.
+It happens all the time in controlling relationships, relationships where someone is having an affair, and addiction/alcoholism.
 It is a type of mental control/abuse.
-The gaslighter plays with stories, distorts memories, lies and creates an environment where their partner doubts his/her perceptions, beliefs, and sanity.
+The gaslighter plays with stories, distorts memories, and creates an environment where their partner doubts his/her perceptions, beliefs, and sanity.

 Advertisement

-In the 1944 mystery-thriller, "Gaslight" Ingrid Berman played a woman being gaslit by her new husband.
+In the 1944 mystery-thriller, Gaslight Ingrid Berman played a woman being gaslit by her new husband.
 The man used the gas lights in the attic to search for treasure thus dimming the rest of the house lights; when his wife comments on the dimming he insists she is imagining things.
 That's where the name comes from.
+There are three main places where Gaslighting will occur, but it can occur elsewhere.

-1. Gaslighting often happens when a person is having an affair.
 The cheating partner will deny and belittle any facts or proof you find.
-They say, "you are just making this stuff up" or claim it is circumstantial evidence.
-The cheater will say, "it means nothing."
-They will have plausable seeming reasons for what you see and will make you doubt yourself.
+They say, "You are just making this stuff up" or claim it is circumstantial evidence.
+The cheater will say, "It means nothing."
+They will have plausible reasons for what you see and will make you doubt yourself.

 Advertisement

-• When you defend yourself and your ideas, the gaslighter dismisses you as crazy, uptight or irrational.
+• When you defend yourself and your ideas, the gaslighter dismisses you as crazy, uptight, or irrational.

 • The cheater/controller/addict first makes you think you may be incorrect and your thinking distorted.

+That’s not a relationship, it is a sickness.
 Don’t let yourself fall for gaslighting.
 Here's what to do:

 • If your gut is telling you something, then pursue it.